SSD PROBLEM – Install SSD and transfer Windows 10/11 to it

 The boot order of devices is set in the UEFI/BIOS

-The boot order of devices in the UEFI/BIOS can be set as 1.
+The boot order of devices in the UEFI/BIOS could be set as 1.
 CD/DVD drive 2.
 SSD drive 3. hard disk drive or as 1.
 SSD drive 2. hard disk drive 3.
 CD/DVD drive.

 If you only have the recovery disc provided by the PC’s manufacturer, ask it for advice.
 A recovery disc installs the PC to its factory state.
 Using a recovery disc is unlikely to make Windows optimise itself to use an SSD drive.

 By reconnecting the hard disk drive to the motherboard and power supply, after the SSD is booting to a clean install of Windows, you should be able to access all of the files of its own installation of Windows.
-Unfortunately, you will have to reinstall all of your programs to register them in the fresh Windows registry of the clean installation on the SSD, but, by using Windows Explorer/File Explorer, you can transfer data files from the hard drive to the SSD drive.
+Unfortunately, you will have to reinstall all of your programs to register them in the fresh Windows registry of the clean installation on the SSD, but, by using File Explorer, you can transfer data files from the hard drive to the SSD drive.
 You could also format the hard drive and install your application programs on it and transfer the data files back to it.

 An SSD provides much better performance than a hard disk drive